 Position kids to make better choices by teaching them about the benefits of resting, having a positive mindset, eating healthy foods, and engaging in physical activity.

 First and foremost, fit is about choices.
 Each day a child, no matter their age, makes many choices that impact their health and well-being.
-The lessons in this unit build awareness of the many moments each day when they can make a choice, then empowers them to make the best choice—the fit choice!
+The lessons in this unit build awareness of the many moments each day when they can make a choice, then empowers them to make the healthy choice—the fit choice!
 Print and display the fit Posters to support healthy decision-making involving recharge, mood, food, and move.

-Give a few examples of choices students might make after school and ask students to give a thumbs-up or thumbs-down about whether the choice is good for the body and brain (e.g., Apple or candy bar?
-Brownies or celery with peanut butter?
-Computer games or hide-and-seek?).
+Give a few examples of choices students might make after school and ask students to give a thumbs-up or thumbs-down about which choice is the healthier choice for your body and brain such as an apple or candy bar, brownies or celery with peanut butter, computer games or hide-and-seek.

 Follow along with the slideshow as you continue the lesson.